Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Use value format names to ensure data shows up in the right format

 **Looker organization / design**
 - Each explore should describe a separate process.
 In terms of development, you can either start bigger and once you understand use cases go smaller, or you start small and go bigger once people ask for it.
+In general, avoid people feeling overwhelmed.
+Start small and let people request data as and when they need it
 - Make sure to group explores / models that relate together.
 So Activities, Opportunities and Pipeline History are all under Salesforce
 - Restrict user thinking – create measures with filters
 - Limit the number of fields in the field picker: group measures / dimension together when they strongly relate to each other.
 E.g. use a group label Address and then within that is Town, Country, Post code etc.